Robust error estimates in weak norms for advection dominated transport problems with rough data: The transient advection--diffusion equation

 The parameter $\frakh$ can be related to a filter width $\delta$ by $\frakh:=\delta^2$, or an artificial diffusivity for elliptic smoothing.
 In both cases we see that the hidden constant includes dimensional quantities of order unity.
 For $\frakh$ constant the results can be interpreted as $H^{-1}$-norm error estimates and in this norm the convergence rate $h^{\frac12}$ is most likely optimal.

-Below we will first recall the standard $L^2$-norm error analysis for high P\'eclet number flow and see what is required of data to obtain an estimate with an order that is fully independent of $\mu$ (that is, we control suitable Sobolev norms of $u$ a priori.)
+Below we will first recall the standard $L^2$-norm error analysis for high P\'eclet number flow and see what is required of data to obtain an estimate with an order that is fully independent of $\mu$ (that is, we control suitable Sobolev norms of $u$ a priori).
 Then, we consider error estimation of filtered quantities and we obtain a posteriori error estimates.
 A priori estimates for rough solutions in the general case follow directly using standard stability estimates of the discrete solution.
-A similar analysis was carried out in the nonlinear case for the one dimensional Burgers' equation in \cite{Bu12}.
-In practice the a posteriori error estimates are likely the more useful, the upper bounds however show that the method always will converge.